Why can't I use an IAM role for the service account in my Amazon EKS pod?

 }

-In the preceding JSON policy, review the format of the Federated property line and the StringEquals property line.
+In your JSON policy, review the format of the Federated property line and the StringEquals property line.
 In the Federated line, confirm that your AWS Region code (your-region-code), account ID (your-account-id), and unique OIDC identifier (EXAMPLE_OIDC_IDENTIFIER) are formatted correctly.
 In the StringEquals line, confirm that your Region code (your-region-code), OIDC unique identifier (EXAMPLE_OIDC_IDENTIFIER), Kubernetes namespace (your-namespace), and Kubernetes service account name (your-namespace) are formatted correctly.

 6. If you edit your policy document to correct formatting errors, then choose Update Trust Policy.